 \cref{thm:semibanditinfo} improves upon a naive application of \cref{thm:linearinfo} to semi-bandits.
 This is because all prior width constants are averages, as opposing to the maximum over arms in \cref{thm:linearinfo}.
-To the best of our knowledge, such per-arm prior-dependence has not been captured in semi-bandits by any prior work.
-To emphasize the difference, we consider a problem where $\sigma_{0, k}^2 > 0$ for only $K' \ll K$ arms.
+To the best of our knowledge, such per-arm prior dependence has not been captured in semi-bandits by any prior work.
+To illustrate the difference, consider a problem where $\sigma_{0, k} > 0$ for only $K' \ll K$ arms.
 This means that only $K'$ arms are uncertain in the tasks.
-In that scenario, the bound in \cref{thm:semibanditinfo} scales as $\tilde{O}(m\sqrt{n K' L})$, while the bound in \cref{thm:linearinfo} would be $\tilde{O}(m\sqrt{n K L})$.
-For the arms where $\sigma^2_{0,k} = 0$ the regret over all the tasks is sub-linear in $m$.
-The regret due to forced exploration scales as $\tilde{O}(K\sqrt{m})$.
+Then the bound in \cref{thm:semibanditinfo} is $\tilde{O}(m \sqrt{K' L n})$, while the bound in \cref{thm:linearinfo} would be $\tilde{O}(m \sqrt{K L n})$.
+For the arms $k$ where $\sigma_{0, k} = 0$, the regret over all tasks is sublinear in $m$.